yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </div>

+And you can also consider small changes in other source files.

 - [`YGL.hs`](code/06_Mandelbulb/YGL.hs), the 3D rendering framework
 - [`Mandel`](code/06_Mandelbulb/Mandel.hs), the mandel function
 - [`ExtComplex`](code/06_Mandelbulb/ExtComplex.hs), the extended complexes

 <a href="code/06_Mandelbulb/Mandelbulb.lhs" class="cut">Download the source code of this section → 06_Mandelbulb/<strong>Mandelbulb.lhs</strong> </a>

+## Conclusion

+As we can use imperative style in a functional language, know you can use functional style in imperative languages.
+This article exposed a way to organize some code in a functional way.
+I'd like to stress the usage of Haskell made it very simple to achieve this.

+Once you are used to pure functional style, it is hard not to see all advantages it offers.

+The code in the two last sections is completely pure and functional.
+Furthermore I don't use `GLfloat`, `Color3` or any other OpenGL type.
+If I want to use another library in the future,
+I would be able to keep all the pure code and simply update the YGL module.

+The `YGL` module can be seen as a "wrapper" around 3D display and user interaction.
+It is a clean separator between the imperative paradigm and functional paradigm.

+If you want to go further, it shouldn't be hard to add parallelism.
+This should be easy mainly because most of the visible code is pure.
+Such an optimization would have been harder by using directly the OpenGL library.

+You should also want to make a more precise object.
+Because, the Mandelbulb is clearly not convex.
+But a precise rendering might be very long from O(n².log(n)) to O(n³).